 Leschenault Estuary

-Originally part of the Leschenault Inlet system, the Leschenault Estuary (Derbal Elaap) is approximately 13.5 km in length and has a maximum width of approximately 2.5 km.
+Originally part of the Leschenault Inlet system, the Leschenault Estuary (Derbal Elaap) is approximately 13.5 km long and has a maximum width of approximately 2.5 km.

-Formed only 8,000 years ago, the estuarine lagoon is separated from the ocean by a thin peninsula of sand dunes called the Leschenault Peninsula and forms part of the ecologically valuable Swan Coastal Plain and the Kalgulup Regional Park.
+Formed only 8,000 years ago, the Leschenault Peninsula is a thin peninsula of dunes that separates the estuarine lagoon from the ocean.
+It forms part of the ecologically valuable Swan Coastal Plain and the Kalgulup Regional Park.

-The Estuary is one of Western Australia’s most significant migratory bird wetlands, including many Black Swans (Cygnus atratus).
-It is also home to a resident pod of dolphins.
+The Estuary is one of Western Australia’s most significant migratory bird wetlands.
+It is also home to many Black Swans (Cygnus atratus) and a resident pod of dolphins.

 This impressive water system is popular with kite surfers when the wind is up.